Double-slit experiment revisited: Bohmian account of the DSE

 where \(\psi(\vb{r},t)\) is the wave function satisfying Schr\"odinger's equation with an external potential \(V(\vb{r},t)\).
 The wave function never collapses in this theory.
 Here, the ``wave/particle duality'' of quantum mechanics is resolved in a trivial way: both a wave \emph{and} a particle are present.

-The motion of the particle is deterministic, i.e., given its initial position \(\vb{R}(0)\) and wave function \(\psi(\vb{r},0)\), it has a unique trajectory.
-However, in different experimental runs the initial positions are typically random, with distribution given by \(|\psi(\vb{r},0)|^2\)---the quantum equilibrium distribution.
-For this reason the arrival times of a particle in different runs of a scattering experiment are random, as are the locations where it strikes the detector surface.
+The motion of the particle is deterministic, i.e., given its initial position \(\vb{R}(0)\) and wave function \(\psi(\vb{r},0)\), it has a unique trajectory $t\mapsto \vb{R}(t)$.
+However, considering different experimental runs, the initial positions are random, with distribution given by \(|\psi(\vb{r},0)|^2\)---the quantum equilibrium distribution---(which implies that the position is distributed according to \(|\psi(\vb{r},t)|^2\) at time $t$).
+As such, both the detection locations and times of a particle are random in different runs of a scattering experiment.

-\paragraph*{Accounting for the DSE.} Bohmian trajectories for the DSE shown in Fig.\ \ref{Fig2} (b) are well-known; they feature invariably in expositions of Bohmian mechanics.
-DSE trajectories were first presented by Philippidis \emph{et al.}\ in the late 1970s \cite{Dewdney} and have been reproduced various times using different methods \cite{BohmDS,sanz,holland2,gondran}.
-(Here, they are produced for the first time without simplifying assumptions on the level of the wave function.)
-See also \cite{Kocsis} for a weak measurement of average trajectories in a DSE, which resemble those of Fig.\ \ref{Fig2} (b).
+Bohmian trajectories for the DSE are shown in Fig.\ \ref{fig:DSE_trajectories}b, and are well-known; they feature invariably in expositions of Bohmian mechanics.
+DSE trajectories were first presented by Philippidis \emph{et al.}\ in the late 1970s \cite{Dewdney} and have been reproduced various times using different methods \cite{BohmDS,Sanz,holland2,gondran}.
+Most presentations make do with a freely propagating wave function, not employing a double-slit potential.
+Here, they are produced without this simplifying assumption.
+See also \cite{Kocsis} for a weak measurement of average trajectories in a DSE, which resemble those of Fig.\ \ref{fig:DSE_trajectories}b.

 The trajectories provide an almost self-explanatory account of how the interference pattern builds up on a distant screen one particle at a time.
 In particular, they show ``how the motion of a particle, passing through just one of two holes in [a] screen, could be influenced by waves propagating through both holes.
 And, so influenced that the particle does not go where the waves cancel out, but is attracted to where they cooperate'' \cite[p.\ 191]{Bell}.
-It follows that one could have particle trajectories and still account for interference experiments, claims to the contrary notwithstanding.\footnote{For instance, ``it is clear that [the DSE] can in no way be reconciled with the idea that electrons move in paths. ...
+It follows that interference experiments can be accounted for in terms of particle trajectories, claims to the contrary notwithstanding.\footnote{For instance, ``it is clear that [the DSE] can in no way be reconciled with the idea that electrons move in paths. ...
 In quantum mechanics there is no such concept as the path of a particle.'' \cite[p.\ 2]{LandauLifshitz}, or that ``many ideas have been concocted to try to explain the curve for \(P_{12}\) [the interference pattern] in terms of individual electrons going around in complicated ways through the holes.
 None of them has succeeded.'' \cite[Sec.\ 1.5]{Feynman}.}